Eligibility Requirements

 The submission should also highlight major areas of innovation, particularly those related to infrastructure, environmental management and sustainable design, as well as provide evidence of community involvement and acceptance.
 Submissions may include but are not limited to: large parks, area/district plans, neighbourhood plans, subdivisions, industrial parks, campus plans and streetscapes.
 Both urban and suburban contexts will be considered.

-Students in urban design, architecture, landscape architecture and other design programs are invited to submit theoretical or studio projects set in, or relating to Toronto.
+Students in urban design, architecture, landscape architecture and other design programs are invited to submit theoretical, or studio projects located within Toronto.
 Students should co-ordinate with design studio professors/advisors to select projects that are suitable for submission.